BokiChan/DevOps-Lab03-3/.github/ISSUE_TEMPLATE/newbugreport.md

         Thanks for taking the time to fill out this bug report!
   - type: input
     id: contact
     attributes:
+      label: Contact Details
+      decription: How can we get in touch with you if we need more info?
+      placeholder: ex. email@example.com
+    validation:
+      required: false
+  - type: textarea
+    id: textarea
+    attributes:
       label: What happened?
       description: Also tell us, What did you expact to happen?